Resend vs Amazon SES for Solo Developers

 Resend wins for solo developers who value their time.
 The setup is faster, the API is cleaner, the dashboard is friendlier, and the developer experience is leagues ahead of SES.
 For typical solo developer volumes (hundreds to low thousands of emails per month), the cost difference is trivial.

 Amazon SES wins on raw economics at scale.
-If you are sending 100,000+ emails monthly and you are already comfortable with AWS, SES saves real money.
-But if you are a solo developer starting a new project and debating between the two, ask yourself honestly: is saving $15/month worth spending an afternoon fighting AWS IAM policies and sandbox restrictions?
+The math is not subtle.
+At 150,000 emails a month SES costs $15 against Resend's $80, and at a million it is $100 against $650.
+If you are sending six figures of email monthly and you are already comfortable with AWS, SES saves real money.
+But if you are a solo developer starting a new project and debating between the two, ask yourself honestly.
+At 50,000 emails a month the gap is $15, and below that both are free.
+Is saving $15 worth an afternoon fighting AWS IAM policies and sandbox restrictions?
 For most of us, the answer is no. Ship with Resend, and revisit the decision if your email volume ever makes SES pricing genuinely attractive.

 Angular vs HTMX for Solo Developers